 ALSO READ: How to Survive a Negative Book Review

-Sometimes it’s a burden.
+Sometimes Developing a Fictional Character is a burden.

 At any given moment, I must know how my character feels like and if I don’t keep it in my mind, my character won’t be consistent.
 This also has to do with the fact that when I write, I write very fast, sometimes ten pages at a time, and I don’t want to interrupt my flow and look at the charts.